hyweljohnllewellyn/hywelme/_posts/2016-02-07-a-website-journey-from-drupal-6-to-drupal-8-part-2.md

 Add the following lines:

+{% highlight bash %}
 export MAMP_PHP=/Applications/MAMP/bin/php/php7.0.0/bin
 export PATH="$MAMP_PHP:$PATH"
+{% endhighlight %}

 ![update path to MAMP php]({{site.baseurl}}/assets/2016-02-07/update path to MAMP php.png)

-## Download and Enable the Migrate
+### Step 5 - Install the Migration Modules

 [Executing an upgrade using Drush](https://www.drupal.org/node/2350651) describes:

 > To migrate using Drush you need to download and enable the Migrate Upgrade contributed module.
 You will also need Migrate Tools if you plan on doing more than running a one-time complete upgrade.

-### Step 5 - Install the Migration Modules
-Drush has extensive funxtionality to install and maintain Drupal - see the [Drush Site](https://github.com/drush-ops/drush) and [Drush Commands](http://drushcommands.com/).
+Drush has extensive functionality to install and maintain Drupal - see the [Drush Site](https://github.com/drush-ops/drush) and [Drush Commands](http://drushcommands.com/).

 [To install and enable the contributed modules](https://www.drupal.org/documentation/install/modules-themes/modules-8) :